rust-lang/rust/docs/user/features.md

 ### Code hints

-Rust Analyzer has two types of hints to show the information about the code:
+Rust-analyzer has two types of hints to show the information about the code:

 * hover hints, appearing on hover on any element.

-Contains extended information on the language item hovered.
+These contain extended information on the hovered language item.

 * inlay hints, shown near the element hinted directly in the editor.